Moving to Seattle

 Change your address.
 When moving to Seattle, as with any move, make sure to change your address.
 The USPS will forward all first class mail for one-year and magazines and periodicals for 60 days.
 You will also receive over $500 in coupons for companies in your new neighborhood after changing your address with USPS.

 Park with precaution.
 Make sure your new neighborhood will allow you to have a storage container or moving truck parked on the street in front of your new home or apartment, and that you are not moving to your new home on a street cleaning day or time.
-Most parking meters in Seattle take either cash or credit card, but keep a stash of quarters in your car for the old fashioned meters you may find unexpectedly.
+Most parking meters in Seattle take credit card, but keep a stash of quarters in your car for the old fashioned meters you may find unexpectedly.

 Check out our downloadable planners and checklists.

 Seattle has been called a “city of neighborhoods” and can seem labyrinthine and confusing to the newcomer.
 With a total area of 142.5 square miles, it can be a daunting task to learn your way around the city after moving to Seattle; however 58.7 of those square miles of Seattle are water.
 There is a wide range of neighborhoods to choose from when planning your move.
 Each neighborhood has its own charm and may or may not be right for you.